johnmarco123/drawing_app/development.md

 ++ Made the fill bucket have a fast mode and an accurate mode ++ Constrained text size so it will not
 ++ Added two modes for the typing tool
+++ made vim mode pretty functional but still has massive bugs

     # Bugs Fixed:
 ++ Made resizable line not add multiple dots unless clicked multiple times